-Once a student has been admitted to The King's University College and the Office of the Registrar has received official transcripts from previous postsecondary institutions, the transcripts will be assessed by the Office of the Registrar for possible transfer credit.
-If transfer credit is awarded, the student will be notified by mail with an Initial Credit Assessment if the student has not yet registered or an Evaluation of Transfer Credit.
-Not all transfer credit recognized may be applicable to the degree.
+Once a student has been admitted to The King's University and the Admissions Office has received official transcripts from previous post-secondary institutions, the transcripts will be assessed by the Registration and Student Finance Office for possible transfer credit.
+If transfer credit is awarded, the student will be notified by mail with an Initial Credit Assessment if the student has not yet registered or an Evaluation of Transfer Credit if the student has registered.
+Not all transfer credit recognized may be applicable to the degree into which the student has been admitted.